romi/romi-robots-docs/docs/Farmers Dashboard/install.md

 In addition, the installation requires the following actions on the Raspberry Pi Zero:

 1. Create the "romi" user account.
-2. Configure the WiFi to connect to an existing WiFi
+2. Configure the Wi-Fi to connect to an existing Wi-Fi
 3. Enable the SSH server
 4. Enable the legacy camera interface.
 5. Configure the serial ports.